hipony/hipony.github.io/content/posts/standard-support.md

 Big industry standard libraries such as [Boost](https://github.com/boostorg/asio/blob/develop/include/boost/asio/detail/config.hpp#L95) and [Qt](https://code.woboq.org/qt5/qtbase/src/corelib/global/qcompilerdetection.h.html) do a tremendous amount of work to correctly implement reliable cross-platform feature detection and conform to it.

-The issue is that it's not enough to simply copy paste feature detection logic from big libraries, as a library author one must know where to apply the polyfil macro and it's very tricky to do especially for smaller features.
+The issue is that it's not enough to simply copy paste feature detection logic from big libraries.
+A library author must know where to apply the polyfil macro and it's very tricky to do especially for smaller features.

 Sometimes authors do a shortcut (I don't have a Mac, how can I know if my library supports it?) and simply check [public lists of supported features](https://en.cppreference.com/w/cpp/compiler_support).
 But such lists tend to get outdated or contain not a full information, especially with respect to the library support.